infracost/infracost-azure-devops/CONTRIBUTING.md

 [//]: <> (END EXAMPLE)
 ````

-The script replaces any `InfracostComment` tasks with steps to generate and test the content of the comment using golden files from the [./testdata](./testdata) directory.
+The script replaces any task with `displayName` = `Post Infracost Comment` with steps to generate and test the content of the comment using golden files from the [./testdata](./testdata) directory.

 All the examples are then added to the  Azure Pipeline definition [examples-test.yml](./.azure/pipelines/examples-test.yml) as separate jobs.